FairDP: Certified Fairness with Differential Privacy: Experimental Results

-\textbf{Tightness of the Fairness Certification.} Figure \ref{fig:tau_emp} and \ref{fig:demo_parity} to \ref{fig:equal_odd} (Appendix \ref{appdx:supp}) show the empirical fairness results and the certification value $\tau_{emp}$.
-In most instances for the Lawschool, Adult, and Default-CCC datasets, our empirical certifications are substantially lower than the empirical fairness values of the baselines, particularly for DP-preserving mechanisms, without a significant drop in model performance.
-In particular, in the Default-CCC dataset, our empirical certifications are significantly smaller than the empirical fairness results of the state-of-the-art FairSmooth and DPSGDF ($p =3.07e^{-8}$), while maintaining a small gap with the empirical fairness results of \textsc{FairDP} ($<5\%$ of deviation).
-That illustrates the tightness of our certification of $\tau_{emp}$-fairness across datasets and privacy budgets, further strengthening the advantages of \textsc{FairDP} in both theoretical guarantees and empirical results compared with existing baselines.
+\textbf{Tightness of Fairness Certification.} Fig. \ref{fig:tau_emp} and \ref{fig:bddist-full} (Appx. \ref{Appx:supp}) show the empirical fairness results and the certification $\tau_{emp}$.
+It is worth noting that we inject the Laplace noise with $\epsilon' = 0.1$ into the empirical fairness certification in our experiments.
+Although we make an assumption that the training data and the testing data are from the same distribution, we create a shift in the two distributions quantified by $\gamma$, which measures the total variation between the joint probability $Pr(a, y)$ in the training and testing datasets.
+To create the distribution shift, we modify the joint probability $Pr(a, y)$ as described in \citep{an2022transferring}.
+In general, the empirical results confirm the validity of our $\tau_{emp}$-fairness certification across different datasets and privacy budgets since the empirical value of the fairness metrics ($\gamma=0$) is lower than the certification.
+Furthermore, in most instances for the Adult and UTK-Face datasets, our $\tau_{emp}$-fairness certifications are substantially lower than the empirical fairness values of the clean model.
+For instance, for demographic parity in the UTK-Face dataset, our empirical certifications are significantly smaller than the empirical fairness results of the clean model ($p=2.14e^{-5}$) while maintaining a small gap with the empirical fairness results of \textsc{FairDP}.
+Moreover, across the different values of $\gamma$, we can observe that our $\tau_{emp}$-fairness certification still holds under some magnitude distribution shift, which highlights the robustness of the certification in real-world scenarios.
+That shows the correctness and tightness of our $\tau_{emp}$-fairness certification across datasets and DP budgets, strengthening the advantages of \textsc{FairDP} in theoretical guarantees and empirical results compared with the baselines.
+Note that $\tau_{emp}$ can be marginally larger than the empirical fairness results of the clean model for some instances.
+It is because our certification is tailored to DP preservation in \textsc{FairDP} instead of the (non-DP-preserving) clean model.

+\textbf{DP-MC Approximation Error.} Table \ref{tab:monte_error} shows the error of the DP-MC approximation when $N=10$.
+In general, the Monte Carlo error is small across the datasets compared to the $\tau_{emp}$-fairness certification.
+Specifically, in the Adult dataset, the error is $4.37e^{-5}$, which is $0.1\%$ of the $\tau_{emp}$-fairness certification for demographic parity across different privacy budgets.
+Similar results are observed for other datasets and fairness metrics, which highlights the practicality of \textsc{FairDP} when collaborating the $\tau$-fairness certification with the DP-MC approximation, strengthening the advantages of \textsc{FairDP} in theoretical guarantees.